-Poverty rates by gender and age are presented in Table A4.8.
+Poverty rates by gender and age are presented in Table A3.8.
 They are compared for the EUROMOD simulations with external data from Eurostat statistics.
 Their computation for the simulated data is based on the equivalised disposable household income that has already been analysed for its distribution in the previous section.
 Several definitions of poverty rates have been applied, always with respect to a share (40%, 50%, 60% or 70%) of the median income in the population.
 Poverty rates are differentiated by gender, and for the usual 60%-definitions they are presented separately for age groups.

-Results show that poverty rates are over-simulated compared to the external figures from Eurostat except for the 40% poverty threshold.
-This is consistent to the distributional analysis where we observed under-estimation of population shares in the lower half of the income distribution.
+Results for 2020 show that all poverty rates are rather well simulated compared to the external figures from Eurostat except for the 40% poverty threshold, where the share is substantially under-estimated.
+In 2021 all poverty rates are noticeably overestimated except for the 40% threshold, whose share is still under-estimated.